 He fired right in the back of Bill’s head.

 The lawman was killed instantly at only age 39.
-He was allegedly holding two black Aces and two black 8s – an excellent hand in this antiquated form of poker.
+He was allegedly holding two black Aces and two black 8s – an excellent poker hand in this antiquated form of the game.
 While Hickok usually sat with his back to the wall to keep an eye on others in the room.
 But only a seat with his back to the room had been available.

 Whether Hickok held that hand has been debated for years, but the tale remains as does the hand’s name.